LinkFive/flutter-purchases-sdk/packages/linkfive_purchases/README.md

 ### Restore a Purchases

-All restored subscriptions will be available through the activeSubscription listener
+All restored subscriptions will be available through the activeSubscription listener.
+[Restore Docs](https://www.linkfive.io/docs/flutter/restore-a-purchase/)

 ```dart
 LinkFivePurchases.restore();